 Here are some ways you can teach your students how recognize the various coins:

-I like to start with a set of posters that show each coin and its value.
-They are nice and big so we can study each one and point out all of the little details like what is pictured on the coin and what words are printed on it.
+I start teaching coin recognition during the whole group lesson portion of math workshop.
+I do this with a set of large posters that show each coin and its value.
+They are nice and big so we can study each one and point out all of the little details like what’s pictured on the coin and what words are printed on it.
 We use a graphic organizer to describe each coin and then compare them.

 Finally, I bring out a set of realistic plastic coins to compare to the posters.
 It’s important to use play money that is accurate.
 Otherwise, students will struggle when they see real coins.